KevinMiller77/DulocCastle/README.md

 [![Swift Version][swift-image]][swift-url] [![License][license-image]][license-url]

-I was looking for a nice SCEP client that easily interfaces with Apple CommonCrypto and Keychain.
+I was looking for a nice cryptographic library that easily interfaces with Apple CommonCrypto and Keychain.
 I couldn't find anything that really got the job done so I've decided to take a crack at it myself.

 The intention of this library is that it will not depend on any other libraries and will be fully self contained.
-Therefore - it will be more than just a SCEP client.
-It will also be a fully loaded PKI library that is able to create most PKI structures.
+It will be a fully loaded PKI library that will support the most common cryptpgraphic structures and functions.

 A lot of inspiration for the creation of this library was BouncyCastle in Java and it's lack of existence in Swift.